 Boards of education and independent school authorities have duties to report the

 following to the Commissioner under section 16 of the

-School Act and section 7 of the
+School Act and sections 7 and 7.2 of the

 Independent School Act:

 - Discipline for misconduct involving physical harm, sexual abuse or exploitation,

-standards, if it is in the public interest to do so, and
+standards, if it is in the public interest to do so; and

 - Resignations, if it is in the public interest to do so.

 and superintendents in the public, independent school systems in BC.